 After installing the software on our mobile device and testing it out we found out that trading automation is not possible.
 That was enough for us, we immediately proceeded to uninstall the app and provide our input about this bogus fake system.

-It is also worth mentioning that there is another software named “Bitcoin Digital” which looks exactly the same and is apparently advertised in a similar fashion.
+It is also worth mentioning that there is another software named “1K Daily Profit” which looks exactly the same and is apparently advertised in a similar fashion.